sboesebeck/morphium/MorphiumDoku.md

 If you have a member variable, that is a POJO and not a simple value, you can store it as reference to a different collection, if the POJO is an Entity (and only if!).

 This also works for lists and Maps.
-Attention: when reading Objects from disk, references will be de-referenced, which will result into one call to mongo each.
+Attention: when reading Objects from disk, references will be de-referenced, which will batch into one call to mongo each.

 Unless you set `lazyLoading` to true, in that case, the child documents will only be loaded when accessed.